Stone Age Britons imported wheat in shock sign of sophistication

 The scientists also found DNA of oak, poplar and beech and of dogs or wolves, deer, grouse and auroch, a type of cow.
 There was no trace of wheat pollen in the samples, indicating that it was not grown locally.

 The scientists found the DNA at what was apparently a pre-historic site for boat building.
-The sediments are now 11.5 metres (38 feet) below sea level.
+The sediments are now 11.5 meters (38 feet) below sea level.

 Britain used to be connected by land to Europe during the Ice Age but melting icecaps pushed seas higher about 10,000 years ago.
 A land bridge may have lingered 8,000 years ago.